InfiniteEchoes/coq-jokes/README.md

 For entertainment, not for competitions.

-# Features
+## Features
-Whatever shouldn't be formalized, will be formalized here.
+- Whatever shouldn't be formalized, will be formalized.
+- Don't solve the problems.
+Ask the questions.